hal-uw/gpu_variability_sc22_artifact/README.md

 # Experiments Ran in "Characterizing Variability in Large-Scale, Accelerator-Rich Systems" Paper

 This artifact contains code to reproduce the experiments carried out in "Not All GPUs Are Created Equal: Characterizing Variability in Large-Scale, Accelerator-Rich Systems".
+The repository is organized into directories per experiment.
+See [Experiments] for an overview of the contents in each directory and [Build and Run] for step-wise instructions to reproduce our experiments.

 ## Table of Contents